frederic-perez/AmE-dictionary/data/dictionary.md

 __hedge<sup>2</sup>__ _v_ :six::hammer: (hedging)
 __hedonic__
 __Hedonism__
-__heebie-jeebies__ If you have the heebie-jeebies, you're worried, anxious, or jumpy.
+__heebie-jeebies__ If you have the heebie-jeebies, you’re worried, anxious, or jumpy.
 Haunted houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns. _Giving us the heebie jeebies._
 __heed__ _v_ :nine::m: To pay close attention to (somebody or something.) _Trump supporters should heed calls from Democrats to limit executive power._ :es: hacer caso de
 __heedless__
 __heedlessly__